johnpuddephatt/collaborativehousing/_pages/our-services-copy.md

 b) People’s need for statutory health and social care services is increased if they are lonely and socially isolated (Investing to Tackle Loneliness, UK Cabinet Office & NESTA, June 2015)

-**Opportunity**

-a) Reduced loneliness results in fewer acute hospital admissions (Monbiot 2018)
+**Opportunity:**                                                                                                  Reduced loneliness results in fewer acute hospital admissions (Monbiot 2018)

 * **Reduced loneliness** and higher well-being in co-operative and community-led housing ([link](http://bccm.coop/international-review-fixing-housing-crisis-co-operative-housing/#.W4_g084zqHs))
 * Community-led housing can create a living environment where people are in frequent contact and “look out for each other” (Older Women’s Co-Housing, [http://www.owch.org.uk](http://www.owch.org.uk "http://www.owch.org.uk"))

 **Greater social cohesion** and generation of social capital through co-operative and community-led models (Lang & Novy 2014)